Joseph Stilwell: Burma retreat and offensive

 Stilwell's walkout separated him from the approximately 100,000 Chinese troops still there.
 25 thousand of them would later perish during their retreat due to the harsh jungle conditions, poor logistics, and Japanese military operations.

-In India, Stilwell soon became well-known for his no-nonsense demeanor and his disregard for military pomp and ceremony.
+In India, Stilwell soon became well known for his no-nonsense demeanor and his disregard for military pomp and ceremony.
 His trademarks were a battered Army campaign hat, GI shoes, and a plain service uniform with no insignia of rank.
 He frequently carried a Model 1903, .30–06 Caliber, Springfield rifle in preference to a sidearm.
-His hazardous march out of Burma and his bluntly-honest assessment of the disaster captured the imagination of the American public: "I claim we got a hell of a beating.
+His hazardous march out of Burma and his bluntly honest assessment of the disaster captured the imagination of the American public: "I claim we got a hell of a beating.
 We got run out of Burma and it is humiliating as hell.
 I think we ought to find out what caused it, go back and retake it."

-Stilwell's derogatory remarks castigating the ineffectiveness of what he termed Limey forces, which was often repeated by Stilwell's staff, did not sit well with British and Commonwealth commanders.
-It was well known among the troops that Stilwell's disdain for the British was aimed toward the high command officers whom he saw as overly stuffy and pompous.
+Stilwell's derogatory remarks on Limey forces, however, did not sit well with British and Commonwealth commanders.

-After the Japanese occupied Burma, China was almost completely cut off from Allied aid and materiel except through the hazardous route of flying cargo aircraft over the Hump.
+After the Japanese occupied Burma, China was almost completely cut off from Allied aid and materiel except through the hazardous air route over the Hump.
 Early on, Roosevelt and the US War Department had given priority to other theaters for US combat forces, equipment, and logistical support.
-The closure of the Burma Road and the fall of Burma made it extremely difficult even to replace Chinese war losses.
+The closure of the Burma Road and the fall of Burma made it extremely difficult to replace Chinese war losses.
 This jeopardized the Allies' initial strategy, which was to maintain the Chinese resistance to the Japanese by providing logistical and air support.